GO TO SEUD.ORG

 Session for our young investigators… and everyone else 😊

-• Diet, environment and endometriosis – Annemiek Nap (Netherlands)
+• Diet, environment and endometriosis – Annemiek Nap (The Netherlands)

 18:00 – 18:45